ivanthecoder1/v4/content/featured/Lutron/index.md

   - Cypress
 ---

-Engineering an application (Capstone) for Lutron that enables professional liaisons to annotate floor plans in real time with multiple collaborators.
-Users can upload floor plans (ceiling plans) and annotate it with other users in real-time using stamps / icons (representing sensors, shades, light fixtures, etc)
+Developed an application (Capstone) for Lutron that enables professional liaisons to annotate floor plans in real time with multiple collaborators.
+Users can upload floor plans and annotate it with other users in real-time using stamps / icons (representing sensors, shades, light fixtures, etc)